SMALL PRESSES

 Don’t take the publisher’s marketing promises at face value.
 Writer Beware hears all the time from authors who were promised the moon and got little or nothing.
 Research the publisher’s marketing efforts to make sure it’s really doing what it claims.

-Contracts are a minefield for authors, who may not have the knowledge or experience to recognize bad contract terms, or to grasp their implications.
+Contracts are a minefield for authors, who may not have the knowledge or experience to recognize author-unfriendly contract language.
 Don’t just assume your contract is OK, or take the publisher’s word that its terms are standard (for these and other unwise assumptions, see my blog post: Evaluating Publishing Contracts: Six Ways You May be Sabotaging Yourself).
-Get qualified advice (if you seek legal counsel, be sure the lawyer has experience with publishing and is familiar with publishing contract terms, otherwise s/he may not be able to help you).
+Get qualified advice.
+If you seek legal counsel, be sure the lawyer has experience with intellectual property and publishing.

-Writer Beware will evaluate contracts and answer contract questions if you email us.
+Writer Beware will answer contract questions if you email us.

 If a publisher flatly refuses to negotiate, be wary.
 This may indicate an autocratic attitude toward writers–not a good sign for the road ahead–or the publisher may be hiding the fact that it doesn’t understand its own contract language (more common than you might think).